-Your Child’s First Visit at State Street Smiles
+Your Child’s First Visit to State Street Smiles in Hackensack, NJ

 We encourage questions and will always do our best to deliver quality care that’s trustworthy for even the youngest members of the family.
 Together, we’ll maintain your child’s teeth and gums for a lifetime of healthy smiles.

 You know your child best, so you should schedule the appointment at a time when your child is alert and happy.
-We find that young, or particularly anxious children, often have a better experience in the dental environment during the morning hours.
-At this time of day, children are well rested, refreshed and more cooperative.
+We find that young or particularly anxious children often have a better experience in the dental environment during the morning hours.
+At this time of day, children are well rested, refreshed, and more cooperative.
 In the afternoon, children are often tired and cranky, putting us, and your child, at a disadvantage from the start.

-Some younger children also still need naps – we ask that you take this into consideration when scheduling appointments and try not to schedule their appointments during nap time.
+Some younger children still need naps.
+We ask that you take this into consideration when scheduling appointments and try not to schedule their appointments during nap time.
 This will make the visit much more pleasant for everyone.